 Update to the latest Edge TPU runtime.

-If you're using the USB Accelerator or M.2/PCIe Accelerator, update your Edge TPU runtime as follows (this assumes you have previously setup your device on this host):
+If you're using the USB Accelerator or M.2/PCIe Accelerator, you can update the Edge TPU runtime as follows (this assumes you have previously setup your device on this host):

 If you're using the Dev Board or System-on-Module (with Mendel), update the runtime and other software on the board like this (this assumes you have previously setup your Dev Board):

 sudo apt-get dist-upgrade

 Make sure you have the latest version of the TensorFlow Lite API.

 tensorflowpackage, then you must use TensorFlow 1.15 or higher because